NET WORTH: Unknown

 FUNDING AREAS: Youth Leadership Development & Education, Public Health, Global Development, Women's Empowerment

-OVERVIEW: Kevin Efrusy and his wife Molly move their philanthropy through the Efrusy Family Foundation, which focuses on youth leadership development and education in the US and Africa.
-The foundation appears to be recently minted, and has thus far moved modest amounts of money out the door.
+OVERVIEW: Kevin Efrusy and his wife Molly do their grantmaking through the Efrusy Family Foundation, which focuses on youth leadership development and education in the US and Africa.
+The foundation appears to be recently minted, and has thus far made modest grants.
 Grantmaking, though, seems to be on the rise.
-Molly serves on several nonprofit boards, which tracks with some of the family's giving.
+Molly serves on several nonprofit boards, which tracks with some of the family's grantmaking.

 BACKGROUND: Raised in the Chicago area, Kevin Efrusy attended Stanford University and graduated with engineering degrees, as well as an MBA.
 Efrusy founded Corio, a software-as-a-service pioneer that went public and was acquired by IBM in 2005.
 He also built and served as the first CEO of IronPlanet, an online marketplace for heavy equipment.
 Efrusy joined Accel Partners in 2003 and was the lead investor in a number of pioneering companies including Facebook, Groupon, and Couchbase.

 YOUTH LEADERSHIP DEVELOPMENT/EDUCATION: The Efrusys support select youth leadership development and education organizations in the U.S. and abroad.
-They're involved with the African Leadership Foundation, which supports "transformative change in Africa by developing and connecting the continent's next generation of leaders" through partnership with the African Leadership Academy in South Africa.
+They are involved with the African Leadership Foundation, which supports "transformative change in Africa by developing and connecting the continent's next generation of leaders" through partnership with the African Leadership Academy in South Africa.
 Molly is on the U.S. advisory council of the foundation and supports the outfit via their family foundation.
 Other Efrusy Family Foundation grantees have included Eastside College Preparatory School, Palo Alto Partners in Education, and The Future Project, "a national movement empowering young Americans to live with passion and purpose."